-Waiting lists will only be held for the normal admission round (September admissions into the Reception class) and only until the end of the Autumn term (31 December).
+Waiting lists will only be held for the normal admission round and only until the end of the Autumn term.
 They will be held in criteria order and not on a 'first come, first served' basis.
 Placing a child's name on a waiting list does not affect the statutory right of appeal.
 Waiting lists will consist of those children whose parents or carers have specifically requested in writing (including e-mail) that they remain on the waiting list, along with new applicants and those for whom an appeal application has been received.